Basic Search

 - Search before navigate: Use search to find the right area, then navigate normally

-- Combine techniques: Use search with other Termix features
+- Combine techniques: Use search with sorting and other Termix features

 - Understand your project: Know your directory structure to search effectively